Yuni-Lai/NodeAwareSmoothing/README.md

 # CertifyNodeInjection
-Source codes for the paper:
+This is the official source codes for the paper:
 Node-aware Bi-smoothing: Certified Robustness against Graph Injection Attacks

 ## Environment